Can Lyme Disease Come Back Years Later?

 - Worsening symptoms during stress or illness

-This waxing-and-waning pattern is a hallmark of Lyme disease.
+This waxing-and-waning pattern is commonly reported by patients with Lyme disease.

 Relapse vs. Post-Treatment Lyme Disease Syndrome (PTLDS)

-However, this term does not fully explain why symptoms continue.
+However, this term does not fully explain why symptoms continue in all patients.

 Possible explanations include: